bgpsecurity/rpstir2/README.md

 GRANT ALL PRIVILEGES ON rpstir2.* TO 'rpstir2'@'%'  with grant option;
 flush privileges;
 ```

+Note: You also can use docker to run MySQL as shown in section 2.2.1.

 #### 2.1.3 Install GoLang
 The GoLang version must be 1.13 or higher.